eklatzer/exercism-mentoring-request-notifier/README.md

 ## Build

 `build.sh` can be used to build the current project for multiple platforms.
+The binaries can then be found at `./bin`.
 Currently, the tool is build for the following platforms:
 * `darwin/386`
 * `darwin/amd64`
 * `linux/386`